 In just its third month of operation in the state, PokerStars PA saw revenue decline on a monthly basis for the first time.
-Coming off the nearly $2.5 million generated in December 2019, the first full month of operation in Pennsylvania, revenue at PokerStars dropped nearly 13% in the opening month of 2020.
+Coming off the nearly $2.5 million generated in December 2019, the first full month of operating online poker in Pennsylvania, revenue at PokerStars dropped nearly 13% in the opening month of 2020.

 Pennsylvania Online Poker Shaping Up Differently Than New Jersey